Clean your horse’s urine-stained tail

 Just braid down to the end of the tailbone.
 This saves the bulk of the tail for fly protection.
 I use a sturdy human hair ponytail holder for extra durability.

-- Gently wash as needed, followed by a horse conditioner and white vinegar.
-The vinegar helps with stain removal, removed odors, and rinses away any shampoo or conditioner residue.
-Keeping the tail untangled daily and clean will help you prevent stains and breakage.
+- Gently wash the tail as needed, followed by a horse conditioner and white vinegar.
+The vinegar helps with stain removal, removes odors, and rinses away any shampoo or conditioner residue.
+Keeping the tail untangled and clean daily will help you prevent stains and breakage.

-I like the following products for tail care.
+I like the following products for urine stained tail care.
 As an Amazon Associate, I earn from qualifying purchases.
 Does this cost you more?
 NO WAY!
 And thank you for your support!

 Shapley’s EquiTone – Whitening 32 oz. – for gray and white tails.